Optimal multiple change-point detection for high-dimensional data: Discussion

 \subsection{Optimal Localization rates}

-In this work, we mainly considered the problem of {\bf Detecting} change-points in the mean of a multi-dimensional mean.
+In this work, we mainly considered the problem of {\bf detecting} change-points in the mean of a random vector.
 We provided tight conditions on the energy so that a change-point is detectable.
-When such a change-point $\tau_k$ is detected, \Cref{cor:gaus} states that its position is estimated up to an error of $\overline{r}_k-1$.
+When such a change-point $\tau_k$ is detected, \Cref{cor:gaus} states that its position is estimated up to an error of $r_k^*$, which is also of the order of $\sigma^2 \Psi^{(g)}_{n,\overline{r}_k,s_k} \Delta_k^{-2}$-- see the definition~\eqref{eq:VitesseGauss}.
+It is not clear whether this error is optimal or not.